kadengriffith/kbrew_hypertxt/README.md

 ```

 PLEASE NOTE:
-As of this moment the components used are geared toward a project I'm working on so but they are using the same structuring techniques seen in the kbrew_hypertxt_templates.js example.
-Please cater those to your needs and don't rely on the current customization.
+As of this moment the components used are meant for a project I'm working on but they are using the same structuring techniques seen in the kbrew_hypertxt_templates.js example.
+Please bend those to your needs and don't rely on the current limited customization.

 The main takeaway is that asking JavaScript to write your served files just became a lot more manageable.

 Hypertxt comes with a fully customizable stylesheet to include in your project files if you wish to use components and hypertxt styling.
-Hypertxt also includes a hypertxt_driver.js file that should be included if you intend to try out the components (Don't).
+Hypertxt also includes a kbrew_hypertxt_driver.js file that should be included if you intend to try out the components (Don't).

 Thanks